Connect with others who understand.

 8. Keep a Sleep Diary

-Some members of MyHeartDiseaseTeam have found it helpful to track their sleep patterns with a sleep diary.
-Recording when you fall asleep, how often you wake up, and how rested you feel in the morning can help your doctor better understand how to assist you in getting enough sleep.
+Some members of MyHeartDiseaseTeam find it helpful to track their sleep patterns with a sleep diary.
+Recording when you fall asleep, how often you wake up, and how rested you feel in the morning can help your doctor better understand how to help you get enough sleep.

 9. Find Ways To Relax Before Bedtime